top of page

 Including Bristol Beacon booking fee

-Showcasing Bristol Metropolitan Orchestra, this evocative programme includes the melancholic and introspective Symphony No. 3 by Brahms, Ravel’s exquisite Pavane pour une infante défunte, and Wagner’s bold Overture to Die Meistersinger von Nürnberg – a sweeping journey through late Romanticism.
+Showcasing Bristol Metropolitan Orchestra, this evocative programme also includes the melancholic and introspective Symphony No. 3 by Brahms, Ravel’s exquisite Pavane pour une infante défunte, and Wagner’s bold Overture to Die Meistersinger von Nürnberg – a sweeping journey through late Romanticism.

-Rowan Pierce – Soprano
+Elizabeth Watts – Soprano

 Bristol Metropolitan Orchestra